It’s not funny.

 What Deficiency Causes Holes In Leaves?

 Potassium deficiency can cause holes in leaves.
 The lack of this nutrient will cause yellowing in the leaf which may develop into holes.
+If you find holes in leaves but no bugs, chances are it’s due to a deficiency or disease.

 I recommend adding compost or balanced organic fertilizer every 15-30 days to your plant soil.
 This helps the plant get the required nutrients including potassium.